-Now I just have to figure out which ideas to try first.
-Oh well, can’t win them all!
+Now I just have to figure out which ideas to try first!

 These Easter egg literacy ideas are perfect for kids of varying ages – from preschool up through first grade.